melodylu/processing/README.md

 processing
 ==========

-This repo is my testing ground for processing sketches
+This repo is my testing ground for processing sketches.

 Skyline
 ==========
-Added screenshot and executable files to demonstrate working sketch: a small, procedurally generated nighttime cityscape is created each time the program runs.
-It’s eventually going to be a clock, with the moon’s progress and fullness showing the hour and the time of day.
+A small, procedurally generated nighttime cityscape is created each time the program runs.
+It’s eventually going to be a clock that can run on a desktop, with the moon’s progress and fullness showing the hour and the time of day.